- Student Life

 Under the management of Nick Miller, the baseball team has had much success over the least decade, winning an Eastern Maine title in 2012.
 The baseball program also produced the state’s best baseball player in 2013 when Ryan Rebar ’13 was named the recipient of the Dr. John W. Winkin Award, presented annually to Maine’s “Mr. Baseball.”
 The Ponies compete in Class B and play on their own diamond located within the campus's sport complex.

 The girls' and boys' basketball teams share the Foxcroft Academy gym, renovated for the 2015 season with a new floor and backboards.
+The FA Girls' Varsity team is coached by Blake Smith '87 and the FA Boys Varsity Team is coached by Toby Nelson '95.

 Coached by Shari Sage and Vanessa Kelly, the cheering squad not only competes in the conference and regional cheering competitions during the winter but also supports the football team in the fall and the boys' and girls’ basketball teams during the winter season.